newtella/stokes/README.md

 This **non-profit project** start as a platform for doctors who wants help people and can't afford an app **for attend his clients without at any cost**.

+Stokes its inspired in the medical appointments app maked by: https://github.com/JCarlosR Laravel + Android Course on Udemy.

 ## What do you need?

 :rocket:Tested with the following requirements: